Ajay Barsatilal Shahu

 Early Testing as Both Health and Financial Protection

 In India’s largely out-of-pocket healthcare system, early vitamin testing acts as both health protection and financial planning.
-Identifying vitamin deficiencies early helps avoid fatigue-related productivity loss, repeated consultations, and sudden medical expenses.
+Identifying deficiencies early helps avoid repeated consultations, productivity loss, and sudden medical expenses.

 Conclusion

-Vitamin deficiency symptoms often begin subtly, such as fatigue, body pain, hair fall, or mood changes, but when ignored, they can progress into serious conditions such as anemia, nerve damage, and weakened bones.
-In India, lifestyle patterns, dietary gaps, and limited sun exposure make these deficiencies more common than many realise.
+Vitamin deficiency symptoms often start subtly, such as fatigue, body pain, hair fall, or mood changes, but if ignored, they can progress into serious conditions such as anaemia, nerve damage, and weakened bones.
+In India, vegetarian diets, indoor lifestyles, air pollution, and low preventive screening make these deficiencies more common than most people realise.